Co-Epi/coepi-backend-go/README.md

 Great!
 Join the CoEpi Slack channel and say hi to @sourabh, or email sourabh@wolk.com --
 * If you are an experienced Go person (channels, mutexes / concurrency) and enjoy ID matching, send Sourabh a note and we'll figure out what to do.

-* If you are an experience iOS or Android person with a strong interest in Bluetooth Low Energy and want to do client-server bridge work, check out `mobile-app` and we will figure out what to do
+* If you are an experienced iOS or Android person with a strong interest in Bluetooth Low Energy and want to do client-server bridge work, check out [app-ios](https://github.com/Co-Epi/app-ios) or [app-android](https://github.com/Co-Epi/app-android) and we will figure out what to do.